 What are your frequently asked travel insurance questions?

-One of the most frequent types of questions we get as insurance brokers is around travel insurance.
+One of the most frequent types of questions we get as insurance brokers are travel insurance questions.

 So we decided to create a checklist of the more common scenarios that clients might be wondering about – check it out below.

 - Do I need travel insurance for overseas travel?
 We would strongly suggest that you do need travel insurance – for health insurance, emergency flights home, luggage… in some countries you may be in serious trouble if you need medical assistance and you do not have cover.